Didisimmons/LILELI-QUIZ-GAME/readME.md

 When the game begins, the following features are visible: the question counter and progress bar placed above it on the left side, and the score field on the right side.
 The answer options are listed at the bottom of the questions, and the user must select one to proceed to the next question.

-After completing the questionnaire, the user is given their results as well as links to additional information on Consent & Sexual Harassment.
+After completing the quiz, the user is given their results as well as links to additional information on Consent & Sexual Harassment.
 When the user closes the results, they are presented with a "PLAY AGAIN" button, which allows them to reset the game and begin again, with the option of returning to the homepage.

 ### EXISTING FEATURES